VirulentKid/Group2_Game_Design/README.md

 On Mac, the path to `UnityYAMLMerge` is `/Applications/Unity/Hub/Editor/2020.1.4f1/Unity.app/Contents/Tools/UnityYAMLMerge`

-## GitHub Setup
+## Branch Setup
 We'll be using a **protected master branch**.
 What this means, is no user can commit or push directly to master.
 In order to make a change, you need to...
  1. Create a new branch off master
  2. Make your changes in that branch
- 3. Open a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to merge your change into master
+ 3. Open a [merge request](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html) to merge your change into master
  4. Request the review of someone you think can give a meaningful assessment of your changes
- 5. Once that person has approved the PR, click **squash and merge** to merge your changes into master
+ 5. Once that person has approved the MR, click **squash and merge** to merge your changes into master

 ### General git notes
 - [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) with many helpful commands, for anyone who's unfamiliar